 What’s more, I wonder if these critics think The King’s Speech won Best Picture two years ago because everything depicted on screen was precisely as it happened in real life…?
 Not to mention that Spielberg took such artistic license in Lincoln, the only picture that stands any chance of upsetting Argo, that his factual errors make those Affleck committed seem as inconsequential as merely failing to dot an ‘i’.
-(FYI: They note, for example, that the two representatives from Connecticut did not vote against the Thirteenth Amendment abolishing slavery as depicted.)
+(For example, the two representatives from Connecticut did not vote against the Thirteenth Amendment abolishing slavery as Spielberg depicts.)

 Meanwhile, given its compelling subject matter, Django Unchained deserves honorable mention.
-Because it not only soared emotionally as well but was actually nominated for Best Cinematography; whereas Argo was not.
+Because, like Argo, it soared emotionally but was so riveting cinematically that it was nominated for Best Cinematography as well; whereas Argo was not.

 I am all too mindful, however, that the main plot of this movie involves a Black cowboy outwitting and killing a bunch of White folks.
 Granted the Whites in this case are inhumane, slave-holding SOBs.
 Yet celebrating it in this context seems a bridge too far for the voting members of the Academy – who, according to the February 19, 2012 edition of the Los Angeles Times, are 94 percent White and 77 percent male.